A summary of the financial support available to help you, your business and employees in times of difficulty, to recover from the effects of COVID-19.

 Leave Support Scheme (external link) — Work and Income

 Government will provide one-off loans to small businesses, including sole traders and the self-employed, impacted by COVID-19 to support their cash flow needs.
+Applications are open until 31 December 2020 and can be made through myIR.

 The small business cash flow loan scheme will provide assistance of up to $100,000 to businesses employing 50 or fewer full-time employees.
+This includes sole traders and self-employed businesses.

 Details of the loans include:

-Applications have been extended until and including 31 December 2020.
 Use the small business cash flow loan scheme eligibility tool and find out how to apply.

 If you’re having difficulties meeting your tax obligations due to COVID-19, Inland Revenue has various support schemes and options to help.